Intelligent cross-cluster Kubernetes resource placement using Azure Kubernetes Fleet Manager

 memory: 14195208Ki

-Repeat this step for each member cluster so you identify the labels and properties you can use in your policy.
+Repeat this step for each member cluster that you add, to identify the labels and properties that you can use in your policy.

 Prepare a workload for placement

-Next, publish a workload to our hub cluster so that it can be placed onto member clusters.
+Next, publish a workload to the hub cluster so that it can be placed onto member clusters:

-• Create a namespace for our workload on the hub cluster.
+1. Create a namespace for the workload on the hub cluster:

 kubectl create namespace test-app

-• The sample workload can be deployed to the new namespace on the hub cluster.
-As these Kubernetes resource types don't require encapsulating they can be deployed without change.
+2. The sample workload can be deployed to the new namespace on the hub cluster.
+Because these Kubernetes resource types don't require encapsulating, you can deploy them without change.

-Save the following YAML into a file named sample-workload.yaml.
+1. Save the following YAML into a file named sample-workload.yaml:

 apiVersion: v1